A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

+Note that for the Concatenate operation that concatenates the output from the previous 2 ACT operation (this is used in the SqueezeNet model), the restriction bound is derived from the bounds in the preceding 2 ACT operation: lower bound = $\text{min}(low_{j-1}, low_j)$, and upper bound = $\text{max}(up_{j-1}, up_j)$.
+The time complexity of the algorithm is $O(n)$, where $n$ is the network size (in nodes).

 We have implemented \sysname using the TensorFlow framework~\cite{abadi2016tensorflow}, which is the most popular framework for writing ML programs today~\cite{tf-popularity}.
 This allows \sysname to be applied to a diverse set of ML programs.
-In TensorFlow, the program is abstracted as a data-flow graph, which is composed of a set of operators (i.e., different functions). \sysname modifies the TensorFlow graph by adding the extra operators for range restriction (tf.minimum and tf.maximum) as per Algorithm~\ref{alg:ranger} after {deriving} the restriction bounds.
+In TensorFlow, the program is abstracted as a data-flow graph, which is composed of a set of operators (i.e., different functions). \sysname modifies the TensorFlow graph by adding the extra operators for range restriction (tf.minimum and tf.maximum) as per Algorithm~\ref{alg:ranger}.

+{We have publicly released the Ranger code under an open-source license (MIT) at the following URL: \emph{https://github.com/DependableSystemsLab/Ranger}}

-We wrote a Python script to \emph{automatically} insert \sysname into the DNNs (written as TensorFlow programs).
+We provide a Python script to \emph{automatically} insert \sysname into the DNNs (written as TensorFlow programs).
 The only inputs needed from the programmer are (1) the restriction bound values, and (2) the name of the activation function such as Relu.
 The former can be obtained via profiling (Section~\ref{sec:experimental-setup}), while the latter is based on the specific DNN model.
 Note that it is often trivial to determine the activation function used in a DNN as it is a fundamental design parameter.

 \sysname duplicates the TensorFlow graph, and inserts the range checks at the appropriate places, which is then imported into the existing graph.
 The reason it duplicates the graph is because TensorFlow has a static graph structure and hence the existing operators are not mutable (i.e., the graph is \emph{append-only}).
 We use TensorFlow's \emph{import\_graph\_def} functionality for this purpose.
 We insert the bounded operators via the \emph{input\_map} parameter that controls the input mapping relation.